AlephAlpha/Nekomata/doc/Builtins.md

 ### `map` (`ᵐ`, `(0 -> 1) -> (1 -> 1) or (m -> 1) -> (m -> 1) where m > 0`)

-Apply a function to each value in a list.
+Apply a function to each element in a list.

 If the input is an number, apply the function to each integer from 0 to the input minus 1.